Enrique Bunbury

 Enrique Ortiz de Landázuri Izarduy (born 11 August 1967), best known as Enrique Bunbury, is a Spanish singer and songwriter.
-He has been described as "by far the most international star of Spanish rock."
+He has been described as "by far the most international star of Spanish rock" and by Billboard as "one of the greatest figures in the Spanish-speaking world."
 He was propelled to fame as lead singer of Héroes del Silencio.
 After the band disbanded in 1996, Bunbury gradually developed a solo career.
 His "tessitura" singing style would be in the baritone range.
-The Latin Recording Academy® would describe Bunbury as "not only one of the most visionary rock stars ever to emerge from Spain, but also a 21st century master when it comes to crafting transcendent songs in the Spanish language."
+The Latin Recording Academy would describe Bunbury as "not only one of the most visionary rock stars ever to emerge from Spain, but also a 21st century master when it comes to crafting transcendent songs in the Spanish language."

 Career

 Bunbury got involved in music in the early 1980s, making his debut in a high school band called Apocalipsis, and later played along with Proceso Entrópico.
 In 1984, Bunbury joined a group called Zumo de Vidrio, debuting as a lead vocalist.
 After adopting the nickname of Bunbury, taken from the Oscar Wilde stage play The Importance of Being Earnest, the musician founded the band Héroes del Silencio, becoming a major player in the Spanish rock scene.

 The band eventually broke up in 1996 and Bunbury embarked on his solo career in 1997 by launching an electro-rock album, Radical Sonora with his new band: Copi (piano), Del Moran (bass), Ramon Garcias (drums) and former Héroes del Silencio guitarist Alan Boguslavsky.

 Known for reinventing himself, in 1999 Bunbury released the album Pequeño (Small), which sounded very different from anything he had ever done before.
 His band also underwent changes, Boguslavsky was replaced by Rafa Dominguez, and new faces came on board: Ana Belén Estaje (violin), Luis Miguel Romero (percussion), Javier Iñigo, Javier Garcia Vega & Antonio Ríos on the metal instruments.

 This band was known as the "Huracán Ambulante" ("Wandering Hurricane"); they had great energy onstage and performed with tremendous gusto.
 In 2005 after 8 years together, Bunbury dissolved the band due to a series of events that caused him to feel frustrated with the record label and his future.
 Bunbury took a trip to disconnect and clear his thoughts by spending some time in Cuba.
 After some time he connected with Spanish singer songwriter Nacho Vegas.
 They agreed to record a new album titled "El Tiempo De Las Cerezas".
 The album was released in 2006 with a small tour.
 This led to the release of a live DVD performance at The Gran Teatre del Liceu in Barcelona.